sydneycytometry/AutoGraph/README.md

 # AutoGraph
-A looped script to create a series of group comparison bar graphs or dot plots
+A looped script to create a series of group comparison bar graphs or dot plots.

 ## Getting started